Setting boundaries

 The “Great Wall” did this with style.

-The effort and time that went into the wall’s construction would be clear to all who viewed it, reinforcing the influence, status and power of those involved in the activities beyond it.
+The time and effort that went into the wall’s construction would be clear to all who viewed it, reinforcing the influence, status and power of those involved in the activities beyond it.

 This strongly suggests it was meant to be seen from the north-west and by those outside, or approaching, the complex.